-- (a) Donations received are recognised when the Society obtains the right to receive the donations; it is probable that the economic benefits associated with the donations will flow to the Society; and the amount of the donations can be measured reliably. - (b) Government grants are recognised at their fair value where there is reasonable assurance that the grants will be received and the Society will comply with all attached conditions. - (c) Employment credit received from the government in relation to the Jobs Support Scheme (JSS), Special Employment Credit (SEC), Temporary Employment Credit (TEC), Wage Credit Scheme (WCS) and Enhanced Wage Credit Scheme (Enhanced WCS) are recognised upon receipt.
+- (c) Employment credit received from the government in relation to the Jobs Support Scheme (JSS), Special Employment Credit (SEC), Temporary Employment Credit (TEC), Wage Credit Scheme (WCS), Enhanced Wage Credit Scheme (Enhanced WCS) and CPF Transition Offset (CTO) are recognised upon receipt.
 Such credits are provided to defray the wage costs incurred by the organisation and are offset against manpower and related costs in the financial statements. - (d) Interest income on bank current accounts and fixed deposits placed with banks are recognised on an accrual basis using the effective interest method. - (e) Sponsorship in-kind are recorded at values based on a reasonable estimate of their value.
 Assets which are donated for resale or consumption are not recorded when received if the values of such assets are not material and it is not practical to ascertain the value of the items involved.
 No value is ascribed to volunteer services.